bsubercaseaux/csd-blog/website/content/2025/sat-for-math.md

 <!-- ![Illustration of Klein's proof](./klein_cases.png) -->
 <img src="./klein_cases.png" width="500" alt="Illustration of Klein's proof for the existence of a convex quadrilateral among 5 popints in general position." style="display: block; margin: 0 auto">

-Klein's problem kickstarted geometric Ramsey theory, and it was soon afterwards extended by Szekeres and Erdős into the following theorem:
+Klein's problem kickstarted _geometric Ramsey theory_, and it was soon afterwards extended by Szekeres and Erdős into the following theorem:

 > **Erdős-Szekeres Theorem.** For any positive integer \\(k\\), there is an integer \\(g\\) such that any set of \\(g\\) points contains either 3 collinear points or a convex \\(k\\)-gon.